Is Swearing Bad?

 There is also another small lesson, and it is good to keep when we are all in a state (pandemic and stay-at-home) where emotional responses are likely to result in rash oaths.
 This is a time when many people will turn deeply to God (and we celebrate it).
 In so doing, however, they often become (positively) overwhelmed and make rash oaths.

-Gracious God, may the words of our mouths and hearts bring honor and glory to you.
+Gracious God, may the words of our mouths and hearts bring and to you.
 May these poor words of ours warm your heart as we follow the path you guide us.
 Amen.

 1) Have you ever sworn an oath?
 Why?
 What was it’s result/consequence?

-2) How would you define the difference between promise, oath, and ?
+2) How would you define the difference between promise, oath, and covenant?

 3) What is the most rash decision you have made?
 What was the result?